-Decelerate, brake smoothly, and shift gears as necessary.

-Look and listen for the presence of trains.

-Check traffic in all directions.

-Do not stop, change gears, pass another vehicle, or change lanes while any part of your vehicle is in the crossing.
-If you are driving a bus, a school bus, or a vehicle displaying placards, you should be prepared to observe the following procedures at every railroad crossing (unless the crossing is exempt):
+- Decelerate, brake smoothly, and shift gears as necessary. - Look and listen for the presence of trains. - Check traffic in all directions. - Do not stop, change gears, pass another vehicle, or change lanes while any part of your vehicle is in the crossing.

+When testing with a coach/transit or a school bus, you should be prepared to observe the following procedures at every railroad crossing (during the Road Test, treat every railroad crossing as an active uncontrolled railroad crossing):
-As the vehicle approaches a railroad crossing, activate the four-way flashers.

-Stop the vehicle within 50 feet but not less than 15 feet from the nearest rail.

-Listen and look in both directions along the track for an approaching train and for signals indicating the approach of a train.
+- As the vehicle approaches a railroad crossing, activate the four-way flashers. - Stop the vehicle within 50 feet but not less than 15 feet from the nearest rail. - Listen and look in both directions along the track for an approaching train and for signals indicating the approach of a train.
 If operating a bus, you may also be required to open the window and door prior to crossing tracks.

+Additional requirements for school bus vehicles:

+- Open the service door and driver's window.

+- Look left, look right and listen.

+- Close the service door before moving the bus

+For test purposes, tell the examiner that you would:
-Keep hands on the steering wheel as the vehicle crosses the tracks.

-Do not stop, change gears, or change lanes while any part of your vehicle is proceeding across the tracks.

-Four-way flashers should be deactivated after the vehicle crosses the tracks.

-Continue to check mirrors and traffic.
+- Quiet students. - Turn off all noise making devices. - Keep hands on the steering wheel as the vehicle crosses the tracks. - Do not stop, change gears, or change lanes while any part of your vehicle is proceeding across the tracks. - Four-way flashers should be deactivated after the entire vehicle crosses the tracks. - · Continue to check mirrors and traffic.

-Not all driving road test routes will have a railroad crossing.
+Note: Not all driving road test routes will have a railroad crossing.
 You may be asked to explain and demonstrate the proper railroad crossing procedures to the examiner at a simulated location.

-13.1.9 - Bridge/Overpass/Sign
+13.3.9 - Bridge/Overpass/Sign